Loading...

 • Launch the text-based NetworkManager UI (nmtui).

-• Switch a connection to manual IPv4 addressing.
+• Switch a profile to manual IPv4 addressing.

-• Assign a static IP and default gateway to the profile.
+• Assign a static IPv4 address and default gateway.

-• Cycling a connection down/up to apply changes cleanly.
+• Cycling connections to apply configuration changes predictably (down/up).

 Walkthrough

-Step 1 : Launch the text-based connection manager.
+Step 1 : Launch the text UI and confirm connection visibility.

 Command